Kristina01111000/Drws_site/README.md

 Listen to and score the leading our own way podcast Check that stripe still works
-Finish the health history form, add stripe to it
+Finish the health history form, add stripe to it Thumbs up his podcast host
-For email edit out the day and time, send on monday at 10:30, have part one in one email , then send out part two next week, if you’re really interested to hear part 2 you can click here :),  tell them there is a part two coming next week, for next one say this is part two, if you wanna hear part one here is a link to part one also
-Thumbs up his podcast host
 Email peepso to see if they can add a column sort for registration date, have PMP, but we have a free site so we don’t use them b/c they make signing up too long
-Email DR W: possible banner change for the youtube channel Add a black box around image in https://growingholistically.com/self-renewal-system/ try putting it in two columns, same style as yoga page
+Add a black box around image in https://growingholistically.com/self-renewal-system/ try putting it in two columns, same style as yoga page
 Make podcast page after https://fourelementdoctor.com/dr-w-on-podcasts/ Add podcast page to syracuse natural healing, add to side bar, under directions page, watch dr. W on podcasts here, add a link to DrWalsdorf.com, want to learn more about Dr W and his mission check out drwalsdorf.com